-- The applicant demonstrated that they analyzed the past crash/safety data to identify the specific crash-type trends which will likely occur in the future if no action is taken. - The applicant demonstrated there are significant safety threats to pedestrians and/or bicycles which can be mitigated by ATP eligible improvements.
+- The applicant demonstrated that they analyzed the past crash/safety data to identify the specific crash-type trends which will likely occur in the future if no action is taken. - The applicant demonstrated there are significant safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
+The applicant should discuss safety threats to vulnerable and underserved communities, including disadvantaged communities (if applicable), students, older adults, and persons with disabilities.

 Points Applicant's ability to demonstrate the project location represents one of the agency's top priorities for addressing ongoing safety.
 And applicant's ability to demonstrate that they have analyzed their past Crash/Safety Data and the proposed safety improvements correspond to the types and locations of the past collisions.
 The applicant included a Project Area Collision Map/Heat Maps that demonstrates that the past collision locations are within the Influence Area of the proposed safety improvements.
 Collision Summaries and collision lists/reports demonstrate the overall number of collisions is significant and that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements, OR an applicant was able to clearly and convincingly explain why they are building the project despite the lack of collision data and why this location is one of the top safety concerns despite the collision history.
-9-10 The application clearly and convincingly shows: Points That the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken, Collision types and collision details will be positively impacted by the proposed safety improvements.
+9-10 Points The application clearly and convincingly shows: That the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken, Collision types and collision details will be positively impacted by the proposed safety improvements.
 There are significant safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
-AND if applicable For NI components - clearly explains how the project educates bicyclists, pedestrians, and/or drivers about safety hazards and encourages safe behavior, which can include enforcement.
+That the applicant considered safety threats to vulnerable and underserved populations.
+AND if applicable For NI components - clearly explains how the project educates bicyclists, pedestrians, and/or drivers about safety hazards and encourages safe behavior.
 Project Area Collision Map/Heat Maps demonstrates that some of the past collision locations are within the "Influence area" of the proposed safety improvements.
 Collision Summaries and collision lists/reports demonstrate the overall number of collisions is significant and that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements, OR an applicant was able to convincingly explain why they are building the project despite the lack of collision data and why this location is one of the top safety concerns despite the collision history.
-6-8 Points The application convincingly shows: that the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken, Collision trends, collision types, and collision details will be somewhat impacted by the proposed safety improvements. • There are moderate safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
-AND if applicable For NI components - moderately explains how the project educates bicyclists, pedestrians, and/or drivers about safety hazards and encourages safe behavior which can include enforcement.
+6-8 Points The application convincingly shows: That the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken.
+Collision trends, collision types, and collision details will be somewhat impacted by the proposed safety improvements.
+There are moderate safety threats to pedestrians and/or bicycles that can be mitigated by ATP eligible improvements.
+For NI components - moderately explains how the project educates bicyclists, pedestrians, and/or drivers about safety hazards and encourages safe behavior.